AU-ExoMars/PCOT/README.md

 This is the prototype of the Pancam Operations Toolkit.

-## Installing
+## Installing with Anaconda

-PCOT is a Python
+PCOT is a Python program (and library) with a number of dependencies:

-program (and library) with a number of dependencies:
+* Python >3.8
 * PyQt
 * OpenCV
 * numpy